sahilkhoslaa/AudioToSignLanguageConverter/README.md

 * Download all required packages for running python script server.py

 ### Running the code
-* Deploy server.py in localhost or server.
-It will take time to run first time as it downloads Stanford-Parser.
+* Run flask application server.py in localhost or server.
+Running server.py first time takes too long as it downloads Stanford-Parser over HTTP.
 Make sure you are connected to internet.
-* Run index.hml in browser
+* Run index.hml in browsers

 Say something!!
 (The code will parse your speech and avatar will enact your phrase.
 To watch the live play visit the link given below)
- For more info, go to [Enchuletta](http://www.sahilkhosla.co.in/enchuletta.html)
+ For more info, go to [Enchuletta](http://18.188.151.103/AudioToSignLanguageConverter/)

 ## Authors
 See the list of [contributors](https://github.com/sahilkhoslaa/AudioToSignLanguageConverter/contributors) who participated in this project.